 You can apply logging to any code size using PostSharp Essentials, but you need to explicitly enable the developer mode.
 Otherwise, production mode will be used, which is considered a premium feature.

 To enable development mode, set the LoggingDeveloperMode property to true in postsharp.config.
 See Licensing: Production vs Developer Mode for details.

 You can create your own add-ins, or use community add-ins, that use the lower layers of PostSharp SDK.
 Integrating with higher levels (Aspect Weaver) is a premium feature covered by PostSharp Framework or PostSharp Ultimate.
-This premium feature is not provided at all by PostSharp Community.
+This premium feature is not provided at all by PostSharp Essentials.

 You can find more information about how we count lines of code in.